OUR PHILOSOPHY

 The logo design of TBM is based on the mission of TBM to be a bridge to the future.
 With permanence and internationality by combining modernity with movement, traditional elements with a sense of stability, Japanese motifs and alphabets.

-- [T] Horizontal movement by asymmetry, flow of time to the future
+- [T] Horizontal movement due to asymmetry and the flow of time toward the future

 CI image movie